code-of-toad/Retail-Incremental-Batch-ETL-Pipeline/README.md

 **Goal:** Build one small pipeline and explain its correctness, execution, failure modes, and design tradeoffs in a technical interview.

-**Status:** Learning specification.
-The structure, datasets, functions, and tests below are planned implementation targets; this documentation does not claim they already exist or pass.
-Important logic is yours to write.
+**Status:** Day 1 scaffold supplied: fixed seed files, setup, function stubs, eight SQL prompts, and test skeletons.
+ETL logic is intentionally unimplemented.
+Setup tests are separate from skipped learner exercises.
 All project documentation stays in this README.

 <a id="top"></a>